- Student Email Communication Policy

 - Records containing financial information about his or her parents, such as information submitted in connection with an application for financial aid.

-A student may obtain access to his education records by making application to the Student Service Center of the Office of the Registrar.
+A student may inspect and review his or her education records by submitting a written request to the Student Service Center of the Office of the University Registrar that identifies the record(s) the student wishes to inspect and review, or by emailing: email@example.com from his or her Columbia email account.
 The University is required to grant the request within 45 days.
 The Registrar will forward copies of the student's request to the appropriate offices holding the requested files.
-These offices will contact the student and invite him to inspect them.
+These offices may contact the student and invite him or her to inspect and review the records or inspection and review will be facilitated by the Registrar.
+Students may also discuss with the Registrar the types of records available for inspection and review.
+Note that a request to inspect and review "all records" is not normally sufficient to identify records for inspection and review.

 (b) Confidential Letters of Recommendation.